• Skip to main content

 Summary

-• megami – 女神 (めがみ) : a noun meaning ‘goddess’ in Japanese.
-This can also work as a plural noun.
-These two kanji characters literally mean ‘woman god’.
-This kanji concept is in line with the meaning.
-When we want to say “goddess” in Japanese, this word would be the best choice.
+• megami – 女神 (めがみ) : a noun meaning a ‘goddess’ in Japanese.
+This can also work as plural.
+These two kanji characters literally mean a ‘woman god’ in Japanese.
+This literal interpretation is completely in line with the actual meaning.
+It’s also worth mentioning here that Japanese native speakers sometimes use this noun as a metaphor for a beautiful woman.

 Hope my explanations are understandable and helpful for Japanese learners.